PawelMazur02/portfolio-pawel-mazur/README.md

 # Paweł Mazur – Portfolio

-Student of Business Informatics (MSc, 1st year)
+Student of IT in Business (MSc, 1st year)

 This repository gathers my academic and side projects related to: